sgilda/maven-qstools-plugin/README.md

 The report will be generated at: `MAVEN_PROJECT/target/site/qschecker.html`

-If you need to ignore some files for being checked
+If you need to ignore some files from being checked
 --------------------------------------------------

 `Note:` Some files are already excluded by default: